-In 2008, an additional source of state revenue was established through legislation creating a separate "TIME-21" funding stream.
-This revenue is dedicated primarily to maintenance and construction of certain primary highways in the state (60 percent), but also of secondary roads (20 percent) and municipal streets (20 percent).
+In 2008, an additional stream of state revenue was established through legislation creating a separate "TIME-21" fund.
+This revenue is dedicated to maintenance and construction of certain primary highways in the state (60 percent), secondary roads (20 percent), and municipal streets (20 percent).